 If you are one of the fortunate employees of the almost 10,000 public company employers in the US who receive company stock compensation, you should think seriously about the advice you get on how to tactically manage it in coordination with your other investments.
 Your current advisor may not be the best qualified person for the job.
-A financial planning second opinion can be just as important as the one you got from a doctor and could be the difference between a comfortable retirement and the quick unraveling of your net worth.
+A financial planning second opinion can be just as important as the one you got from a doctor and could be the difference between a confident retirement and the quick unraveling of your net worth.

 Five Reasons You Might Need a Second Financial Opinion (Or even a Second Financial Advisor)

 - Is your advisor qualified to give advice about your employee equity compensation?
 Maybe, maybe not.
 There are a wide variety of professional qualifications and designations used by advisors.
 Your advisor may be a Certified Financial Planner (CFP®) or a Certified Private Wealth Advisor (CPWA®).
 These two designations are the most common among experienced advisors who have spent the time to get independent, advanced advisor training.
 At a minimum, your advisor should have one of these designations.
-Most other industry designations reflect expertise in financial products, like insurance, mutual funds or portfolio management, not planning.
+Most other industry designations reflect knowledge in financial products, like insurance, mutual funds or portfolio management, not planning.

 - Does your advisor offer specialized employee stock plan advice or are they a money manager?
 Money management is important but it is distinctly different from and requires a different skill set than advising you about how to manage your equity compensation.
-Most licensed investment professionals holding themselves out as advisors, get paid to manage your assets.
+Most registered investment professionals holding themselves out as advisors, get paid to manage your assets.
 Many give planning services away for free.
 Free planning advice is often worth what you pay for it.

 - Is your advisor faced with a conflict of interest?
 If the brokerage firm that sells employee stock plan administration services to your company also has an investment banking relationship with it, you might not get the most objective advice about when to exercise, when to sell or how much to diversify.
 An advisor who depends on the research recommendation of his own firm for advice to you may, unwittingly, be basing his advice on conflicted data.